+TIP

-TIP Swiping from the left edge of the Lock screen to add a widget to your Lock screen.
+If the Widgets option is enabled under the Lock screen settings menu, swiping from the left edge of the Lock screen towards the right will allow you to add a widget to your lock screen.

 Automatic timeout

 If you'ren't actively using your phone, it will automatically timeout by turning off the backlight and locking the screen.
 This helps to prevent accidental taps and saves battery power.